gravitational/teleport/rfd/00XX-proxy-tunnel-service.md

 2. Proxy sends reconnect request to the agent over connection-1.
 3. Agent establishes a new connection connection-2.
 4. Agent signals the auth server of a proxy change if applicable.
-4. Agent signals over connection-1 for the connection to be drained.
+5. Proxies receive the updated proxyID and begin connecting to the agent through new proxy.
-5. Proxy stops sending transport requests to connection-1 and closes it when all existing requests are drained.
+6. Proxy stops sending transport requests to connection-1 and closes it once drained.

 This can be used during graceful shutdowns to migrate agents off of a proxy so they remain reachable at all times.
 In the future this could be used periodically to migrate connections off of intermediate infrastrucuture like load balancers that are trying to drain connections.